 Deposit and Withdrawal Fees

-There are no fees for deposits onto Coinbase.
-As for withdrawals, Coinbase will only charge you the relevant bank transfer/wire or network fees required for sending your funds to you.
+There are no fees for cryptocurrency deposits onto Coinbase.
+As for withdrawals, Coinbase will only charge you the relevant network fees required for sending your funds.

 Coinbase charges different fees depending on whether you are on Coinbase, Coinbase Pro or Coinbase Prime.
 Fees are cheaper for the latter 2 due to the larger volume by these traders.